merlinscholz/lockdoc-tools/manuals/README.txt

   It should be sufficient to follow the instructions below.
 - FAIL* requires an ag++ to be installed.
 First, check if it is already present.
 Otherwise, try either the current version 2.2 or the nightly build
   Both are available at http://aspectc.org/Download.php.
-- Checkout the FAIL* repo from our project, and use branch lock-debugging
+- Checkout the FAIL* repo from our project, and use branch lockdoc
 - Building FAIL* on your host (outside the VM)
 	+ mkdir build
 	+ cd build
 	+ cmake ..
 	+ ccmake .
 		# Select: BUILD_BOCHS, BUILD_DUMP_TRACE
-		# Set EXPERIMENTS_ACTIVATED to lock-debugging
+		# Set EXPERIMENTS_ACTIVATED to lockdoc
 		# Set PLUGINS_ACTIVATED to tracing
 		# Press c
 		# Press g